CoinLoan supports two BTC and LTC address types: Bech32 (SegWit) and Legacy. The address formats have the following peculiarities:

 Legacy address format for LTC deposit — Web platform

 Bech32 is the newest and most advanced address format for BTC and LTC.
 Due to its novelty, the transaction speed might be slower than with other address formats.
-However, a specific transaction speed may vary due to the blockchain capacity and workload.
+However, transaction speed may vary due to the blockchain capacity and workload.

 Another difference between Bech32 and Legacy is that the Bech32 transaction fee is lower.